 How to Make These into Air Fryer Cheeseburgers

-As a cheese-loving family, we are constantly making our burgers into cheeseburgers using American cheese.
+As a cheese-loving family, we are constantly making our air fryer burgers into cheeseburgers using American cheese.

 Once the burgers are cooked, turn the air fryer off, open the drawer, add the cheese on top, and close the drawer.

 Allow 1-2 minutes for the cheese to melt.